-A documentary by the son of Pam White who was diagnosed and is living through the stages of Alzheimer’s.
+A documentary on Prime Video by the son of Pam White who was diagnosed and is living through the stages of Alzheimer’s.
 As he records his mother’s struggles, there are many clips of their past lives.
 A beautiful documentary that anyone who has Alzheimer’s or is caring for someone with this disease should watch.

 My Name Was Bette: The Life and Death of an Alcoholic